come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 it to your list of dependencies.
 The
 [Smart Contracts Weakness Registry](https://smartcontractsecurity.github.io/SWC-registry/) maintained by the Mythril team is also a great resource to learn from the experience of others.
 The Ethereum space is very young and we are learning many thinks as we go, so proceed with caution.

 # ✔️ Build your community

 This is a complement to the first point: code without a community is insecure.
 The community gives you eyes to monitor the project, hands to test it in a real environment, support to survive challenging problems, and resilience to adjust to the unexpected.
-There is no amount of money that can substitute this.
+There is no amount of money, experience or knowledge that can substitute this.

 Once you publish the code, you can get started engaging your community.
 If your project is interesting, they will come, and this is where the cat hearding abilities of your team will shine.
-But you need to have good communication, some marketing, and a nice community manager with a plan in order to use wisely and disentangle all the opportunities that your community brings.
+But you need to have good communication, some marketing, and a nice community manager with a plan in order to disentanble and use wisely all the opportunities that your community brings.
 I can't recommend enough the writtings and videos by
 [Jono Bacon](https://www.jonobacon.com/).